Gareth Gates: Personal life

-Gates lived in Chiswick, West London, with wife Suzanne Gates (née Mole) until their split in 2012.
+Gates lived in Chiswick, west London, with wife Suzanne Gates (née Mole) until their split in 2012.
 The couple met when she was a dancer at the Record of the Year awards in 2002, which Gates won for "Unchained Melody".
 In October 2006, The People newspaper incorrectly reported that they had secretly married.
 However, Gates and Mole got engaged on New Year's Eve 2007 and were married on 18 July 2008 in a private ceremony for family and friends.
-The couple had a child together on 6 April 2009, a girl they named Missy.
+The couple had a daughter on 6 April 2009.

-Gates met his former partner Coronation Street star Faye Brookes when they starred together in Legally Blonde: The Musical, shortly before he split from his wife.
+Gates met Faye Brookes in 2012 when they starred together in Legally Blonde: The Musical, shortly before he split from his wife.
+Gates and Brookes ended their relationship in 2019.
+As of 2023, Gates is in a relationship with stage actress Allana Taylor.